Trojan Detection in Large Language Models

 Finally, we employed a meta-learning approach: training a classifier on features extracted from known clean and trojaned models to predict whether a new model is compromised.
 This classifier operated on aggregate statistics derived from both behavioral probes and weight analysis, effectively learning a fingerprint of trojan presence from the combined signal.
 The meta-learning approach proved especially valuable when individual detection signals were weak, as it could combine multiple noisy indicators into a more reliable prediction.

-Our ensemble detection approach achieved competitive results on the challenge benchmark.
-Behavioral probing alone provided a reasonable baseline, correctly flagging models with strong, easily triggered backdoors.
-However, its performance degraded for trojans with complex or rare triggers that were unlikely to appear in our probe set.
-Weight-level analysis complemented this weakness by detecting structural anomalies even when the specific trigger was not activated during probing, though it produced higher false positive rates due to the natural variation in model parameters across training runs.
+Behavioral probing alone provided a reasonable baseline, correctly flagging models with strong, easily triggered backdoors, but its performance degraded for trojans with complex or rare triggers unlikely to appear in the probe set.
+Weight-level analysis complemented this weakness by detecting structural anomalies even when the specific trigger was not activated during probing, though it produced higher false positive rates due to natural variation in model parameters across training runs.

 An important practical finding was the relationship between trigger specificity and detection difficulty.
 Trojans activated by highly specific, multi-token triggers were substantially harder to detect through behavioral probing than those triggered by common single tokens.
 This presents a real-world challenge, as sophisticated attackers are likely to use specific triggers to minimize accidental activation and detection risk.
 Weight-level analysis partially addresses this gap, but more work is needed on detection methods that are robust to arbitrary trigger complexity.